fmerg/pymerkle/docs/api.rst

 Serialization
 -------------

-For, say, network transmission purposes, a Merkle-proof might need to be serialized.
-This is done as follows:
+Serialize a proof object as follows:

 .. code-block:: python

   data = proof.serialize()

-which yields a JSON similar to this one:
+This yields a JSON entity similar to this one:

 .. code-block:: json